Srdgh/schematique/README.md

 # Word-wrapping

 This is controlled through the variable `LINE_LENGTH`, which is currently set at `40` characters.
 The parser adds a `<BR/>` after every `40` (or whatever you want) characters.
-You can put in your own breaks manually and it work to complement them nicely (i.e. it starts counting again if it encounters a break already in the text).
+You can put in your own breaks manually and it works to complement them nicely (i.e. it starts counting again if it encounters a break already in the text).

 Word-wrapping is also performed on lines in tables.
 A basic variable (`TABLE_LINE_BASE`) is used, but multiplied according to the number of columns the cell spans.